daniel-olson-code/pipeline/README.md

 ---

 This project is was made to create a custom ETL.
+Although, I'm sure you can think of something better to do with it.
-It allows you to run your programs asynchronously
+It allows you to run your programs asynchronously.
+The program is run asynchronously across as many servers you need or want.

-I've used the following code to request 30,000 reports daily and which is at least 90,000 API calls to Amazon Ads API per day.
+I've used the following code to request 30,000 reports daily and which is at least 90,000 API calls to Amazon Ads API per day and pushing that into a PostgreSQL server.
+All for pretty cheap,
+including a PostgreSQL server with over 600 GB of data and growing, it's under a $100.

 Learn by Example:
 ```